Consumer medicine information

 Ocular toxicity.

 Advise patients to report any new visual disturbances.
-Adverse events of blurred vision have been reported in paediatric patients receiving selumetinib.
-Isolated cases of RPED, CSR and RVO in adult patients with multiple tumour types, receiving treatment with selumetinib monotherapy and in combination with other anti-cancer agents, and in a single paediatric patient with pilocytic astrocytoma on selumetinib monotherapy, have been observed (see Section 4.8 Adverse Effects (Undesirable Effects)).
+Adverse events of blurred vision have been reported in patients receiving Koselugo.
+Isolated cases of retinal pigment epithelial detachment (RPED), central serous retinopathy (CSR) and retinal vein occlusion (RVO) in adult patients with multiple tumour types, receiving treatment with Koselugo monotherapy and in combination with other anti-cancer agents, and in a single paediatric patient with pilocytic astrocytoma on Koselugo monotherapy, have been observed (see Section 4.8 Adverse Effects (Undesirable Effects)).

 In line with clinical practice an ophthalmological evaluation prior to treatment initiation and at any time a patient reports new visual disturbances is recommended.
 In patients diagnosed with RPED or CSR without reduced visual acuity, ophthalmic assessment should be conducted every 3 weeks until resolution.
-If RPED or CSR is diagnosed and visual acuity is affected selumetinib therapy should be interrupted and the dose reduced when treatment is resumed (see Table 2).
-If RVO is diagnosed, treatment with selumetinib should be permanently discontinued (see Section 4.2 Dose and Method of Administration).
+If RPED or CSR is diagnosed and visual acuity is affected Koselugo therapy should be interrupted and the dose reduced when treatment is resumed (see Section 4.2 Dose and Method of Administration, Table 2).
+If RVO is diagnosed, treatment with Koselugo should be permanently discontinued (see Section 4.2 Dose and Method of Administration, Table 3).

 Gastrointestinal toxicity.